2022 City Elections

 Register Your Voters

-As the City works to rebuild from the pandemic, now is your chance to help shape its future
+As we rebuild from the pandemic, registering to vote is your chance to help shape your City’s future

 Window for registration is between 30th August – 16th December.

 To engage in our election and for more information on how you can shape your future, please visit www.speakforthecity.com.

 You can registered online in just a few minutes.
 If you have any questions or are the voter registration contact at your organisation and need your login details, please email email@example.com

 If you would like to request to become a voter at your organisation, please visit speakforthecity.com/voter-registration.

 For further information please visit the The City of London Corporation website.

 The City of London Corporation runs the Square Mile and will hold elections for 100 Common Councillors in March 2022.
 Voters can help make sure their priorities are on the agenda: from support in growing their business to creating safe, green and bustling streets.
 We also look after local services such as roads, rubbish collection, planning and the police – ensuring this remains one of the best places to live, work and visit in the world.

 As we work to rebuild from the pandemic, registering to vote is your organisation’s chance to shape the City’s future.

 Who can Register?